So you're expecting a baby, and everyone is giving you advice.

 Once you've chosen your encapsulator and confirmed they're available for your due date, you can start their booking process.
 At Little Orchids we offer the options of meeting for a consultation or just directly booking online through our website.

 After you've booked, your encapsulator will follow their specific procedures for pick up and processing of your placenta.
-At Little Orchids, we give clients a handout of instructions for safely storing the placenta until pickup, how/when to contact us for pickup, and guarantee the return of completed placenta products within 72 hours of pickup.
+At Little Orchids, we give clients a handout of instructions for safely storing the placenta until pickup as well as how and when to contact us for pickup.
+Placenta products are completed promptly and are returned directly to you.

-Placenta Encapsulation can be beneficial for many mothers, and it's a great thing to consider.
-It is important to find an encapsulator you're comfortable with who provides the processing options you want, so begin your search in advance whenever possible.
+Placenta Encapsulation can be beneficial for many mothers, and it can be a great thing to consider.
+If you do choose to ingest your placenta, it is important to find an encapsulator you're comfortable with who provides the processing options you want, so begin your search in advance whenever possible.
 Have any questions for our encapsulator?
 Contact us today!